 • Azurite: Identifies the direction and distance, to the nearest 100 yards, of the nearest source of fresh water.

 Range: One quarter mile (440 yards) per level.

 Duration: One round per level.
-Magic Resistance: Not applicable.

 • Ebonite: Creates a sphere of darkness, up to 5 feet in diameter per level.
 Only magical light of higher level will illuminate this darkness.